n6151h/matricks/README.md

-**Choi scoring** is named after Dr. Jarny Choi, who first employed it as a fast way to score expression profiles in the genome exploration tool `GuIDE`, which he developed at the `Walter and Eliza Hall Institute`_ in
+**Choi scoring** is named after Dr. Jarny Choi, who first employed it as a fast way to score expression profiles in the genome exploration tool `GuIDE`, which he developed at the [Walter and Eliza Hall Institute](http://www.wehi.edu.au/) in
 Melbourne.
 It uses structured group notation to specify low and high groups with each expression profile and then culls these into vectors from which the highest of the lows is subtracted from the lowest of the highs to obtain the score for that profile.

-.. _Walter and Eliza Hall Institute: http://www.wehi.edu.au/

 If no low or high is specified, the entire sample (label) list is used.